Mario-Daoud/go-forcast/README.md

 ### Run program
 - Possible flags
-    - -city -> (string) name of the city
+    - -city -> (string, required) name of the city
-    - -24h -> (true/false) see forecast for the coming 24 hours or till the end of the day
+    - -24h -> (true/false, optional) (default false) see forecast for the coming 24 hours or till the end of the day

 - example usage
 ```bash